aheschl1/tensors/README.md

 - [ ] strides and offset as bytes
 - [X] Broadcasting
 - [ ] Idx should not be ref. makes it less ergonomic
+- [ ] Pull out ops into crate defined traits, which return Result, and call that from Add and AddAssign impls (panic there)

 ## to optimize